Contributors from members of the Copper team

 Are you seeing a lot of traffic on a particular page on your website (for example, your blog)?
 If so, add a call to action there to see if readers are interested in subscribing to your blog.

-Design blog InVision attracts new subscribers with a slick, uncomplicated call to action on their page.
+Design blog InVision attracts new subscribers, including potential hot leads, with a slick, uncomplicated call to action on their page.

 It’s not salesy or sleazy.
 All they're offering is awesome design content in exchange for an email address.